gwiedeman/eadmachine/README.md

 <a id="setup"></a>Setting up EADMachine
 ---------------------------

-Select ìDownload ZIPî on the right side of the EADMachine page in Github.
+Select ‚ÄúDownload ZIP‚Äù on the right side of the EADMachine page in Github.

 ![Download Zip](docs/download_zip.png)